 Sometimes my clients come into session and they express they do not have much to say.
 They feel like they did not go deep into their emotions and rather talked about mundane topics.
 I express to them that it is their time to fully be themselves, vulnerable and free; talking about anything and everything is acceptable in therapy!

-A common question that pops up when individuals begin therapy is how long do they have to be in therapy for and how often will they need to go.
+A common question that pops up when individuals begin therapy is how long do they have to be in therapy and how often will they need to go.
 I suggest speaking with your therapist to receive their opinion on your progress and your presenting issues.
-However, some things to consider are how you feel on a day to day basis, your ability to cope with everyday life stressors and regulating your emotions, if you are in a crisis.
+However, some things to consider are how you feel on a day-to-day basis, your ability to cope with everyday life stressors, and regulating your emotions if you are in a crisis.
 Typically, people attend therapy once per week while others begin bi-weekly or start bi-weekly after a few weeks.
 If you want, you can be in therapy forever!
 Seeing a therapist has no limitations in time, however, some health insurances have a set amount of sessions they are willing to cover.

 All of our pain, wounds, traumas, and experiences are valid no matter what.
 You deserve to connect with a therapist who will be there for you, who will be supportive of your pain.
 You deserve to receive help.
 Seeking out help is not a sign of weakness, but rather a sign of strength, courage, and bravery!
 So, if you are contemplating on looking for a therapist, go for it.
 It will be difficult, yet one of the best healing journeys of your life!